aspose-imaging/Aspose.Imaging-API-References/english/python-net/aspose.imaging/cmykcolor/_index.md

  to_color_icc(cmyk_pixel)
 ```

 The conversion from CMYKColor to Color using icc conversion with default profiles.<br/>            This method is deprecated.
-Please use more effective Aspose.Imaging.CmykColorHelper.ToArgbIcc(int[]).
+Please use more effective [CmykColorHelper.to_argb_icc(cmyk_pixels)](/imaging/python-net/aspose.imaging/cmykcolorhelper/).

 **Parameters:**